example42/example42.github.io/_drafts/2017-01-09-anatomy-of-a-puppet-control-repo.md

 For years Puppeteers have struggled to find a way to organize their Puppet code to manage their infrastructures in an optimal way, following the evolution of Puppet itself and its ecosystem.

-Many different approaches were taken some worked better, some worse, but there was not actually a single, common approach.
+Many different approaches were taken, some worked better, some worse, but there was no single, common approach.

 Now things are different.
 There are established tools to manage Puppet data ([Hiera](https://docs.puppet.com/hiera/)), deployment of external modules ([r10k](https://docs.puppet.com/pe/latest/r10k.html) or [Librarian Puppet](https://github.com/voxpupuli/librarian-puppet)) and a standard place where to place everything ([directory environments](https://docs.puppet.com/puppet/latest/environments_configuring.html)).